 Longevity 40 to 60 years.

-Leaves Elliptic to Oval, Green, Gold, Deciduous.
+Leaves Elliptic to Oval, Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).